It’s Gray, Gloomy, & Gross Out — Here’s The NYFW Street Style Antidote To All That

-Fashion Week has once again arrived in New York City, marking the first of four stops on its tour around the world (we’ll see you next week, London).
+Fashion Week has once again arrived in New York City, marking the first of four stops on its tour around the world (brace yourself for next week, London).
 But, this NYFW is already shaping up to be uncharted territory.

-For starters, the once invite-only event is now opening up to the public, with tickets to Proenza Schouler, Christian Siriano, Monse, and others costing as much as $1,750 per seat.
+For starters, the once invite-only event is now opening up to the public, with tickets to Proenza Schouler, Christian Siriano, Monse, and others costing as much as £1,357 per seat.
 There’s also the news that some of NYC’s most celebrated designers are skipping the event altogether.
-Telfar chose to show earlier in Paris during Men’s Fashion Week, Tom Ford debuted his fall collection in Los Angeles, Jeremy Scott will show in July during next season’s haute couture calendar, and Maryam Nassir Zadeh chose to forego showing her fall season in a show format.
+Telfar chose to show earlier in Paris during Men’s Fashion Week, Tom Ford debuted his AW20 collection in Los Angeles, Jeremy Scott will show in July during next season’s haute couture calendar, and Maryam Nassir Zadeh chose to forego showing her collection in a show format.

 The real hero piece of the week, though, was outerwear... for obvious reasons.